Who do you ASPIRE to become_.png thumbnail

 Interns participate in orientation training, focused on communication strategies, leadership, and personal branding strategies.
 After the initial orientation training, the interns disperse around the state to their respective internships - each student intern is placed with a trained expert mentor in either a research or extension internship for a 10-week internship.
 These internships vary in subject matter, but all include specialized training, research (or testing or experimentation) experiences, industry job shadowing, and one-on-one weekly professional evaluation meetings with mentors.
 Students are required to keep a professional journal and to take photos and video footage during their internship.
 At the end of the internship experience, students reconvene as a group to reflect on their internship experience.

-• Feb.
-1st- Application deadline (Priority)
+• March 7- Application deadline (Priority)

-• Mar.
-31st- Applicants notified of selection
+• March 28th- Applicants notified of selection

-• Program Dates: May 31st -August 4th
+• Program Dates: May 27th- August 1st

-• May 31st ASPIRE Orientation [required for interns and mentors]
+• May 27th ASPIRE Orientation [required for interns and mentors]

-• Aug.
-4th ASPIRE Symposium
+• August 1st- ASPIRE Symposium

 Who can apply?

 Rising juniors and seniors from LSU and partner institutions with at least a 3.0 GPA are most competitive.
 Second-year students and those with a minimum 2.5 GPA are also eligible and encouraged to apply.
 Each internship’s GPA requirements may vary.
-Twelve students will ultimately be selected through a competitive application, review, and interview process, and priority will be given to those applicants who will enhance the number and diversity of individuals entering the agricultural workforce.
+Interns will be selected through a competitive application, review, and interview process, and priority will be given to those applicants who will enhance the number and diversity of individuals entering the agricultural workforce.
 At least 50% of the participants will be chosen from outside the host institution.
 Students terminating early will be replaced using a waitlist of alternates derived from the initial application pool.

 How to apply?